aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 #### Actions defined by this package

-This package defines the following actions:
+This package contains the following CloudFormation actions:

 * **CloudFormationCreateUpdateStackAction** - Deploy a CloudFormation template directly from the pipeline.
 The indicated stack is created, or updated if it already exists.
 If the stack is in a failure state, deployment will fail (unless `replaceOnFailure`